+Applying Protection Sets

-Applying Protection Sets: To apply one or more Protections Sets, use the following procedure:
+To apply one or more Protections Sets, use the following procedure:

-- 1. Click the Mix Protection Enabled button to open the Automation Protection window if it is not already open. - 2.
-Click "Current, Checked, or Both" in the "Use" section as appropriate.
-If "Checked" or "Both" are selected, check the needed Protection Set(s). - 3.
-Check the "Protect From Automation Enable" box in the "Protection Set" section to apply Protection to the selected set(s) (Mutes on channels 1-12 per the example). - 4.
-If desired, check the Global Patch "Protect From Automation Enable" box to apply Protection to the General Patch. - 5.
-Click the Use button at the bottom of the window.
+- 1. Click the 'Mix Protection Enabled' button to open the 'Automation Protection' window if it is not already open. - 2.
+Click 'Current', 'Checked' or 'Both' in the 'Use' section as appropriate.
+If 'Checked' or 'Both' are selected, check the needed Protection Set(s). - 3.
+Check the 'Protect From Automation Enable' box in the 'Protection Set' section to apply Protection to the selected set(s) (Mutes on channels 1-12 per the example). - 4.
+If desired, check the Global Patch 'Protect From Automation Enable' box to apply Protection to the General Patch. - 5.
+Click the 'Use' button at the bottom of the window.
 The window will close and Protection will be applied to the controls included within the Protection Set (Mutes on channels 1-12 in the example).
-The "Mix Protection Enabled" LED will illuminate. - Note: If neither Protection Set or Global Patch "Protect From Automation Enable" box is checked, Protection will not be applied.
+The 'Mix Protection Enabled' LED will illuminate.

+Note If neither Protection Set nor Global Patch 'Protect From Automation Enable' box is checked, Protection will not be applied.